joergoyen/png-to-pdf-add-text-layer-via-ocr/README.md

 ⚠️ insure that you allready installed xcode

+if not rest ~30 Minutes after starting the download via ... xcode-select --install

 1. launch Terminal
 2.
 In the terminal, copy and paste the following 'instructions' and execute them